Getting Started with Blood and Plunder

 Once the Raise the Black content ships in 2023, you will want to get the latest version of the rules.
 This will include all of the errata released for the game as well as the new Artillery Rules.

 If you buy the 2-Player Starter Box, you don’t need this book as it’s already included.
+If you have the older dark color rulebook, it is still valid, but you will need to get the errata and new cannon rules from Firelock Games’ DLC page.

 No Peace Beyond the Line - BLood & PLunder expansion rulebook